 Lisa & Matthew’s baby girl, Kenley, was born June, 2017

-I ended up w a C-section and having s nursing nightgown was the most comfortable.
+I ended up with a C-section and having a nursing nightgown was the most comfortable.

 I brought my own towel and toiletries, the hospital is not a hotel so it’s nice to have some things to make you feel human again!